John Gallagher Jr.: Early life

-Stage career
+Stage and screen career

 2000–2005: Early career

 Gallagher has appeared in three plays by playwright David Lindsay-Abaire.
-He originated the role of Jeff in Abaire's hit play Kimberly Akimbo, appeared in the ill-fated United Kingdom production of Fuddy Meers, and he received critical acclaim for his role in Rabbit Hole, which marked his Broadway debut.
-He also appeared in the Manhattan Theatre Club Production of the David Marshall Grant play Current Events.
+He originated the role of Jeff in Lindsay-Abaire's hit play Kimberly Akimbo, appeared in the ill-fated United Kingdom production of Fuddy Meers, and he received critical acclaim for his role in Rabbit Hole, which marked his Broadway debut.
+He also appeared in the Manhattan Theatre Club production of the David Marshall Grant play Current Events.
+In 2003, Gallagher made his film debut in Pieces of April.

 2006–2011: Broadway and Spring Awakening

 Gallagher originated the role of Moritz Stiefel in Spring Awakening on Broadway after performing the role Off-Broadway and in workshops at Lincoln Center.
 The rock musical, with music by Duncan Sheik and a book and lyrics by Steven Sater premiered Off-Broadway at the Atlantic Theatre Company on May 19, 2006, and ran through August 5, 2006.
 Spring Awakening opened on Broadway at the Eugene O'Neill Theatre on December 10, 2006.
 Gallagher won the 2007 Tony Award for Best Performance by a Featured Actor in a Musical for his performance.
 On December 16, 2007, he left Spring Awakening and was succeeded two days later by Blake Bashoff.

 Gallagher starred in productions of the dramas, Port Authority, by Conor McPherson and Farragut North by Beau Willimon.
 Both plays were productions of the Atlantic Theater Company, the same theater that premiered Spring Awakening.

 Gallagher starred in American Idiot, a musical based on the Green Day album of the same name, along with fellow Spring Awakening alumni Brian Charles Johnson and Gerard Canonico.
-American Idiot premiered in Berkeley, California at the Berkeley Repertory Theater on September 4, 2009.
+American Idiot premiered in Berkeley, California, at the Berkeley Repertory Theater on September 4, 2009.
 The show's run ended on November 15, 2009.
-It began previews on Broadway at the St. James Theatre March 24, 2010 and officially opened on April 20, 2010.
+It began previews on Broadway at the St. James Theatre March 24, 2010, and officially opened on April 20, 2010.
 It was later nominated for three 2010 Tony Awards, of which it won two.
 Gallagher played Johnny, or "Jesus of Suburbia".
-Gallagher departed American Idiot on February 27, 2011, and was succeeded by Van Hughes The show's run ended on April 24, 2011.
+Gallagher departed American Idiot on February 27, 2011, and was succeeded by Van Hughes.
+The show's run ended on April 24, 2011.

 After leaving American Idiot, Gallagher was featured in the Broadway production of The Royal Court Theatre's Jerusalem.
-The production was directed by Ian Rickson, and opened on April 21, 2011, at the Music Box Theatre (239 West 45th Street).
+The production was directed by Ian Rickson, and opened on April 21, 2011, at the Music Box Theatre.
 He played the role of Lee until leaving the production on July 17, 2011.